yobta/stores/src/plugins/localStoragePluginYobta/index.md

 # Local Storage Plugin

-This module contains a factory function for creating a YobtaStorePlugin that synchronizes the state with localStorage.
+A factory function for creating a store plugin that synchronizes the state with [localStorage](https://developer.mozilla.org/en-US/docs/Web/API/Window/localStorage).
 The plugin instance should be passed as an argument to a store factory and added after the initial state.
 Synchronization only works when a store has active observers.
 A disconnected store can write updates to localStorage, but it cannot receive them.
 When a first observer is added, the store tries to read the state from localStorage and decode it with the codec.
 If localStorage is empty, then the store keeps its current state.

 ## Usage